-Resurgam is Ireland’s premiere project-based professional choral ensemble.
+Resurgam is Ireland’s premier project-based professional choral ensemble.

 The singers, many of whom have parallel careers as soloists, have all performed often with period ensembles and are able to match the flexibility and articulation of such instruments and work with them interchangeably.

 All of these characteristics enhance Resurgam’s unique work in the field of early vocal music in Ireland, and especially through the acclaimed single-composer retrospectives, the choir has undertaken (including Giovanni Gabrieli, Heinrich Schütz and Orlandus Lassus).
 Recent collaborations with the English Cornett and Sackbut Ensemble have brought exciting new perspectives to the choir’s work in this field.

 In addition to its work in the field of historically informed performance of Renaissance and Baroque repertoire, Resurgam has also brought to Irish audiences the great choral works of the Russian Orthodox tradition, touring the country with Rachmaninov’s All Night Vigil and Liturgy of St John Chrysostom, and giving the first complete Irish performance of Schnittke’s monumental Concerto for Choir.

 The ensemble is committed to bringing fine choral music to the west of Ireland, and especially to places where hitherto there have few if any performances by professional choral ensembles.
 It also values its relationships with local choirs in the west, and enjoys sharing the expertise of its singers and players through workshops and coaching sessions.

 Founded in 2003 by Mark Duley, Resurgam has worked with an international array of conductors including Monica Huggett, Christophe Rousset, Erin Headley and John Butt, and has performed in the UK and continental Europe, including an acclaimed appearance at the Bach Festival of Lausanne.